Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 ![Applications example](/Images/marketplace/consumer_experience/ci_applications.png)

-You can filter by applications, products, and select a pre-configured time range or customize your own.
+You can filter by applications, products, and a pre-configured time range or customize your own.

 Click an individual item to see that application's usage by product, API, and total transactions.